 Pre-shredded and grated cheeses, especially grated semi-hard cheeses like mozzarella, are sold with added starches and other anti-caking agents in the bag or container.
 These additives prevent the shreds from clumping together.
 In this recipe, it's best to avoid using pre-shredded and grated cheese if possible, since it calls for the right amount of tapioca starch when using freshly grated cheese.

-If you do use pre-grated and shredded cheeses, you can modify the recipe to account for the extra dryness by using less tapioca starch (just add it slowly and use your judgment to stop adding starch before the mixture is too dry to hold together as shown in the photos and in the video).
-You can also add a light drizzle of extra virgin olive oil, mixing constantly, just until the mixture holds together properly.
+If you do use pre-grated and shredded cheeses, you can modify the recipe to account for the extra dryness.
+Just add a light drizzle of extra virgin olive oil, mixing constantly, just until the mixture holds together properly.

-If you've got leftover zucchini pizza, you can store it in the fridge for three days or so.
+If you have leftover zucchini pizza, you can store it in the fridge for three days or so.
 It makes the perfect snack or lunch item, and believe it or not, this pizza might even be better cold the next day than it is hot out of the oven.
 No joke.

 If you do want to reheat your zucchini pizza slices, just place them on a pizza stone or baking sheet, and heat in the oven for a few minutes.
 If you're only reheating a slice or two, use the toaster oven instead.